 06 of 10

 There aren't any major thrill rides at the park (it is designed for pre-teens after all), but The Dragon is among the more wild rides.
 The outdoor steel roller coaster includes some indoor dark ride sequences.
 Riders need to be 40 inches tall.
-Other coasters include the wooden Coastersaurus, the inverted Flying School, and the Wild Mouse-style Project X. The hairpin turns on the latter ride may give more squeamish visitors pause.
+Other coasters include the wooden Coastersaurus, the inverted Flying School, and the Wild Mouse-style Project X (which got a virtual reality makeover in 2018).
+The hairpin turns on the latter ride may give more squeamish visitors pause.

 07 of 10